mozilla/data-docs/src/introduction.md

 # Firefox Data Documentation

-This document will teach you how to use Firefox data to answer questions about how users interact with our products.
+This document is intended to help Mozilla developers learn how to analyze and interpret the data produced by the Firefox Telemetry System, in order to answer questions about how users interact with our products.

 The source for this documentation can be found in [this repo](https://github.com/mozilla/firefox-data-docs).

 ## Using this document